 AutoNation (AN) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the auto retailer had lost 13.11% over the past month.
-This has lagged the Retail-Wholesale sector's loss of 6.04% and the S&P 500's loss of 0.91% in that time.
+Prior to today's trading, shares of the auto retailer had lost 12.01% over the past month.
+This has lagged the Retail-Wholesale sector's loss of 4.69% and the S&P 500's gain of 0.39% in that time.

 Investors will be hoping for strength from AutoNation as it approaches its next earnings release.
-The company is expected to report EPS of $4.99, up 105.35% from the prior-year quarter.
+On that day, AutoNation is projected to report earnings of $4.99 per share, which would represent year-over-year growth of 105.35%.
 Meanwhile, our latest consensus estimate is calling for revenue of $6.44 billion, up 11.26% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for AutoNation.
-These revisions help to show the ever-changing nature of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.02% higher.
-AutoNation is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.15% higher within the past month.
+AutoNation currently has a Zacks Rank of #3 (Hold).

-Also, we should mention that AN has a PEG ratio of 0.26.
+Investors should also note that AN has a PEG ratio of 0.26 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
 The Automotive - Retail and Whole Sales was holding an average PEG ratio of 0.36 at yesterday's closing price.

 The Automotive - Retail and Whole Sales industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 20, putting it in the top 8% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 20, which puts it in the top 8% of all 250+ industries.

 Click to get this free report